Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 Lunch and cafe spots on the slopes

-Located at the end of Rusutsu's longest course, 3.5km, a delicious meal awaits you as a reward for your efforts.
-The most popular dish is soup curry with plenty of vegetables and tender chicken.
+is located at the top of Rusutsu's longest 3.5km course, and a delicious meal awaits you as a reward for your efforts.
+The popular dish is the soup curry with plenty of vegetables and tender chicken.

-It is a restaurant on the second floor of Highland Lodge where you can casually enjoy gourmet food made with local ingredients.
-The most popular dish is the ginger pork set meal shown in the photo, which uses Rusutsu Highland pork.
+is a restaurant on the 2nd floor of Highland Lodge where you can easily enjoy gourmet food made with local ingredients.
+The most popular dish is the ginger pork set meal using Rusutsu Plateau pork, as shown in the photo.

 2020-21 RUSUTSU Special Topics